 Visit the stunning estate and art collection of an LA railroad tycoon, that gets 750,000 visitors each year.

-This exquisite Huntington estate is so vast it's difficult to explore in one day.
+The exquisite Huntington estate is so vast it's difficult to explore in one day!

 Visit three art galleries with 42,000 works, explore 12 gardens across 120 acres, and discover some of the world's rarest books, once owned by railroad titan Henry Huntington and his wife Arabella.